CoreAI Portal Guide

 What gets configured

-The main Service Desk form lets operators choose:
+The Service Desk section lets operators choose:

 Enabling the feature

-- delete the configuration
+Editing the configuration

 - toggle the feature on or off